CA-ma/bmiCalcDeploy/README.md

 The methods that govern the BMI calculator app are developed with Javascript and styled in the view with HTML and vanilla CSS options.
 The methods and features of the calculator are tested using a package called [End To End Training Wheels](https://www.npmjs.com/package/e2e_training_wheels), which is a lightweight JS testing framework that can implement both unit and feature tests.

 ### Technology summary
-**Front end**
+Front end
 * HTML
 * CSS
 * JS

-**Back end**
+Back end
 * N/A

-**Testing**
+Testing
 * End-to-end (e2e) Training Wheels: unit and feature

-## Deployment
+## Application deployment
 The [BMI web app](https://ca-ma.github.io/bmiCalcDeploy/) is deployed using Github Pages.

-## Building the project
+## Building the application
 ### Goals

-### Local Setup
+### Setup the app on your terminal
 To locally run or test this application, fork this repository to your github account and clone to a local workspace.
-The following instructions will configure your local workspace with the necessary package manager and packages.
+The following instructions (for Mac OS terminal) will configure your local workspace with the necessary package manager and packages.
 You can refer to the e2e Training Wheels installation [here](https://www.npmjs.com/package/e2e_training_wheels#installation).

 ```
 // Initialize Node Package Manager (NPM)